qiskit-community/quantum-algorithms-benchmarks/optimization/README.md

 ### Benchmarking metrics

-A proposed solution to a benchmark optimization problem must report on its performance.
+A proposed solution to a benchmark optimization problem must report its performance.
 This repository allows solutions to report at least one of the following metrics.

-* **Solution quality** captures how good the solution is.
-For example, a MaxCut problem maximized with QAOA may report the approximation ratio of the best measured bitstring.
-A benchmark that reports a solution quality should clearly define how the metric is computed.
+* **Objective** captures how good the solution is.
+For example, a MaxCut problem minimized with QAOA may report the size of the best cut it finds.

+* **Approximation ratio** the approximation ratio to the problem.
+This metric can be reported if the optimal solution to the problem is known.

 * **Time to solution** includes the time it took to execute the quantum algorithm.
 Any contributed benchmark that reports the time to solution should make clear what this includes.
 For instance,